EduSahara™ Assignment

 2

-Two coins are tossed simultaneously 110 times and it was observed that both heads appeared 30 times.
-If two coins are tossed simultaneously at random, what is the probability of getting both heads?
+Two coins are tossed simultaneously 110 times and it was observed that both tails appeared 75 times.
+If two coins are tossed simultaneously at random, what is the probability of getting both tails?

 • (i)